In This Article

 Tips: Give your lips a break by adding color with natural ingredients instead.
 Beetroot, carrot, and pomegranate juice all work well—try each to see which one is best for you.

-Put some of the juice on a cotton swab and apply to lips at night—be careful, as it can stain other areas of skin as well.
+Put some of the juice on a cotton swab and apply to your lips at night—be careful, as it can stain other areas of skin as well.
 (For best results with pomegranate, crush the seeds to make the juice.)
 The next morning, you’ll have natural color on your lips that will last for hours.